CDAGaming/CraftPresence-Mirror/README.md

 * `asProperWord(input, avoid ?: false, skipSymbolReplacement ?: false, caseCheckTimes ?: -1)` - Converts input into a
   Properly Readable String
 * `capitalizeWords(input, timesToCheck ?: -1)` - Capitalizes the words within a specified string
+* `cast(castObject, classToAccess=Object|String|Class)` - Attempts to cast or convert an object to the specified target class.
 * `convertTime(input, originalPattern, newPattern)` - Convert the specified string into the specified date format, if able
 * `convertTimeFormat(dateString, fromFormat, toFormat)` - Convert a Date String from one format to another format
 * `convertTimeZone(dateString, fromFormat, fromTimeZone, toTimeZone)` - Convert a Date String from one timezone to another timezone
+* `dateToEpochMilli(dateString, format, timeZone ?: null)` - Convert Date String to Epoch Timestamp in milliseconds
-* `dateToEpoch(dateString, format, timeZone ?: null)` - Convert Date String to Epoch Timestamp in seconds
+* `dateToEpochSecond(dateString, format, timeZone ?: null)` - Convert Date String to Epoch Timestamp in seconds
+* `epochMilliToDate(epochMilli, format, timeZone ?: null)` - Convert Epoch Timestamp to Date String in the given format and timezone
-* `epochToDate(dateString, format, timeZone ?: null)` - Convert Epoch Timestamp to Date String in the given format and timezone
+* `epochSecondToDate(epochSecond, format, timeZone ?: null)` - Convert Epoch Timestamp to Date String in the given format and timezone
 * `executeMethod(classToAccess=Object|String|Class, instance=Object, methodName=String, <parameterType, parameter>...)` -
   Invokes the specified Method in the Target Class via Reflection